LRZ-CXS-Teaching/Julia26-course/S3_parallelism.md

 ### Threads
-[`Threads`](https://docs.julialang.org/en/v1/manual/multi-threading/) are in Julia already included into the `Base` package.
+[`Threads`](https://docs.julialang.org/en/v1/manual/multi-threading/) are already included into the `Base` package in Julia.

-Using threading is rather simple.
+Using threading is rather direct.
+Here a `for`-loop example.
 ```shell
 > julia --threads 4 -e 'println(Threads.nthreads())'
 4